Cellie0320/personal_expense_tracker/README.md

      git clone https://github.com/Cellie0320/personal_expense_tracker
      ```

+5. **Restart Apache and MySQL Servers:**
+   - After cloning the repository, restart the Apache and MySQL servers using the UniController:
+     - Open the `UniController.exe` file.
+     - Click on the "Stop Apache" and "Stop MySQL" buttons.
+     - Then click on the "Start Apache" and "Start MySQL" buttons to restart the servers.

 ### Import MySQL Database
 1. **Open phpMyAdmin:**
    - Run the `UniController.exe` file, then start Apache and MySQL.
-   - Your default web browser will open, navigate to the UniServer test page (`http://localhost`).
+   - Open your web browser and go to the UniServer test page (`http://localhost`).
-      - On the UniServer test page, click the "phpMyAdmin" link.
+   - Click on the "phpMyAdmin" link on the UniServer test page.

 2. **Create a New Database:**
    - In phpMyAdmin, click on the "Databases" tab.